rimelucci/re-fresh/README.md

   - Purchase items (implementing Stripe API later)
   - Feed and user cart are dynamically updated.
   - User can change settings.
+  - *The green block on the feed will show featured items*

 ###Stores:
   - Add items to live feed for sale.